 Together with Bonteboks at Platboom Beach, South Africa

 These pristine coastal dunes comprise part of the area called Platboom Beach, considered to be one of Cape Point’s most deserted beaches.
-Our eyes soaked up the rugged beauty of this secret gem.

 The concentric nature of ripples on the upwind side of the nearest dune was mesmerizing in its perfection.